TeoField-Marsham/Embedded_Systems_Group3/README.md

         2. blah blah

 ### Software

+The software components of our system are critical as they are what allows our hardware to communicate with each other and fulfill their functions so that they are interpretable by human users.
+They also serve as the overarching framework of the system, integrating its various components and offering a comprehensive perspective on its overall architecture and functionality.

 We tried to keep our software as simple as possible.
 Since the two hardware modules are esp32 based, the code is written in C++.
 Each esp32 can only run one file at a time, so there are only two files that need to be uploaded and run.
 The mailbox module's esp32 uses the **lora_projectsender.ino** and the house module's esp32 uses the **lora_projectreciever.ino**.